luoxiu/Future/README.md

 ## Benchmark

 The performance tests I'm using follows [google/promises](https://github.com/google/promises/blob/master/g3doc/index.md#benchmark).
-See [benchmark/benchmark.xcodeporj](https://github.com/luoxiu/Future.swift/tree/master/benchmark) for more information.
+The comparison libraries include [promises](https://github.com/google/promises), [PromiseKit](https://github.com/mxcl/PromiseKit), [BrightFutures](https://github.com/Thomvis/BrightFutures) and [Hydra](https://github.com/malcommac/Hydra).
+In fact, [promises](https://github.com/google/promises) is implemented in Objective-C, but whatever.

-<small>In fact, [promises](https://github.com/google/promises) is implemented in Objective-C, but whatever.</small>
+You can see [benchmark/benchmark.xcodeporj](https://github.com/luoxiu/Future.swift/tree/master/benchmark) for more information.

 > Average time in nanoseconds needed to create a resolved promise, chain 1/2/3 blocks and get into the last chained block on a serial queue (measured with 10,000 tries).